charliemccay/cade-path8/README.md

     docker-compose -f docker-compose.cade.with.connections.yml up
 ```

-Once the cade contaner has stopped, there should be files in the directories under files/outputs directory
+Once the cade contaner has stopped, there should be files in the directories under files/outputs directory.
+Note that the other containers will still be running allowing you to access the FHIR server on http://localhost:8080/baseDstu3/ to see the resources that have been pushed into it.
+The file docker_outputs/cade.with.connections.output.txt provides an example of what should be displayed to teh screen if the container is running correctly.
+Note that there are three errors reported as the resources are being validated - thsi si because within the pathology profiles there are some missing valuesaets, and the Care Connect Reference Implementation is unable to validate LOINC concept identifiers

 ## start simulation on its own without posting to the fhir servers